Ammar9044/Analyzing-Patient-Readmission-Drivers-with-SQL/README.md

 ---

-## Business Questions: An SQL-Driven Inquiry
+## Key Questions: An SQL-Driven Inquiry
 1. Readmission Analysis by Demographics
 - Which patient age groups and genders are most frequently readmitted?
 - How do readmission rates compare across different patient races?